First off, a huge hell yeah for being here right now!

 Why we so frequently fail

-Most people suck at habits not because they actually suck at habits, but because the environment and structure around them sucks.
+Most of us fail at doing that because the environment and structure around them sucks.

 They don't want to drink, but their friends drink, so they end up having a few OR they know they'd be better off going to the gym than binge watching Netflix, but their remote is more accessible than their gym shoes, so they end up on the couch.